Vivo-Latam/resources/README.md

 - **Save Your Favorites**: Users can save homes they are interested in, creating personalized collections for easy access.
 - **Zestimate-Like Feature**: Vivo Latam provides home value estimates, offering buyers and sellers key insights into property values.
 - **Buyer Leads for Agents**: We connect homebuyers with agents through our lead generation service, creating new opportunities for real estate professionals.
-- **Escrow Services**: To ensure a smooth transaction, we offer escrow services, giving buyers and sellers peace of mind.

 ## Our Vision

 We aim to create the premier digital real estate platform in Central America by blending the best technology with a deep understanding of the regional market.
-Starting in **El Salvador**, we will expand to **Guatemala** and **Costa Rica**, continuing to enhance our services with advanced AI, data-driven insights, and strong relationships with real estate developers.

 ## Why Choose Vivo Latam?